actix/examples/database_interactions/diesel/README.md

 # diesel

-Basic integration of [Diesel](https://diesel.rs/) using SQLite for Actix web.
+Basic integration of [Diesel](https://diesel.rs/) using SQLite for Actix Web.

 ## Usage